 - A much popular architecture in web applications

-- It comes with a good compatibility with web application architecture and divide responsibilities between the client and server
+- It comes with good compatibility with web application architecture and divides responsibilities between the client and server

 - Good for planning development